 My brother got in a bit of trouble last weekend.
 He got a DUI.
 Fortunately, no one was hurt, but he’s pretty upset over the whole thing.
 And I’m kind of upset with him.
 He’s my younger brother and I feel responsible kind of when he gets in trouble — even though we’re both adults and haven’t gotten “in trouble” in years, but you know what I mean.
 Of course, it was one of those “I only had a couple” situations, but he still had to take a breathalyzer and I think he said he was just barely over the limit, but the limit is the limit, so there wasn’t much he could say or do.

-I told him he should probably find a DUI attorney in Sarasota to help him out.
+I told him he should probably find a DUI attorney to help him out.
 I sent him a link to a blog thinking that maybe he’ll learn something there.
 I know it might be expensive but it will save him in the long run since they may be able to work out a deal or something.

 I know depending on where you live, sometimes the penalties can be harsh.
 I think you can lose your license for a while, there are classes you have to take, your insurance rates go up, gotta pay a fine, etc. What a mess.
 It was his first offense, though.
 He’s never been in trouble with the law ever before so I’m hoping they go easy on him.